Spindle-Health/carduus/README.md

 The open source implementation of the Open Privacy Preserving Record Linkage (OPPRL) protocol build on Spark.

+> :warning: Carduus has not reached a v1.0 release yet and therefore the API and behaviors are subject to change.
+See the [contributing](../CONTRIBUTING.md) guide if you would like to help the project.

 ## Rationale

 Privacy Preserving Record Linkage (PPRL) is crucial component to data de-identification systems.
 PPRL obfuscate identifying attributes or other sensitive information about the subjects described in the records of a dataset while still preserving the ability to link records pertaining to the same subject through the use of an encrypted token.
 This practice is sometimes referred to as "tokenization" and is one of the components of data de-identification.